wangziqi2013/wangziqi2013.github.io/_posts/2021-09-18-firecraker.markdown

 Nevertheless, being able to see an industrial system that has already been tested under production environments is always beneficial, and the insights provided by this paper may server as a guideline for future system designers working on serverless and other related topics.

+Firecracker is motivated by the intrinsic trade-off between isolation and efficiency for general-purpose virtualization solutions.
+On one side of the spectrum, containers leverages namespaces, control groups, secure computing (seccomp-bpf), and special file systems to allow multiple processes to have their own view of the system, while physically they are still sharing the same underlying kernel.